0chain/0chain/docs/unit-tests.md

 Unit tests can be written using different styles.
 Here we aim to standardise how to write unit tests in the `0chain` project.

-[PR3210(https://github.com/0chain/0chain/pull/321) introduced a new mocks package to `0chain`.
-Here we intend to give guidance to using these mock.
+[PR3210](https://github.com/0chain/0chain/pull/321) introduces a new mocks package to `0chain`.
+Here we intend to give guidance to using these mocks.

 GitHub does not house these mock files, instead they will be auto-generated as part of the continuous integration unit test checks.
 To build the mock files